 Another true crime podcast that mixes cases with comedy is Morbid.
 True crime isn’t the only focus of this podcast, as listeners are also provided with creepy history lessons and spooky stories.

-The usual episodes feature unsolved and solved murders, features on serial killers and ghostly tales and local legends.
-Listener Tales is a type of episode the pair feature which is all about the listeners.
+The usual episodes feature unsolved and solved murders, features on serial killers ghostly tales and local legends.
+Listener Tales is a type of episode the pair feature, which is all about the listeners.

-Casefile is a highly-rated Australian true-crime podcast which is released every Sunday for three weeks with one week off.
-Focusing on cold case files and solved crimes around the world, the episodes dive into the investigations, circumstances and trials of these stories.
+Casefile is a highly-rated Australian true-crime podcast that is released every Sunday for three weeks with one week off.
+Focusing on cold case files and solved crimes worldwide, the episodes dive into the investigations, circumstances, and trials of these stories.

 Unlike other true crime podcasts, the host is an anonymous male voice and the creator of the podcast itself.

-Another way in which the podcast differs from competitors is the scripted and narrated episodes which mainly use hard evidence and police facts to tell the stories of the victims.
+Another way the podcast differs from competitors is the scripted and narrated episodes, which mainly use hard evidence and police facts to tell the stories of the victims.

 The Canadian podcast Someone Knows Something uses investigative journalism to narrate cold case files.
 Host, David Ridgen is an award-winning filmmaker and writer who has a passion for investigative work.

-Each season of the podcast focuses on one particular cold case working with the families of the victims to try and help the cases move forward.
+Each season of the podcast focuses on one particular cold case, working with the victims’ families to try and help the cases move forward.

-You might not associate a true crime podcast with a professional makeup artist, but that doesn’t stop Bailey Sarian from covering a wide range of cases and none of them is to do with makeup.
+You might not associate a true crime podcast with a professional makeup artist, but that doesn’t stop Bailey Sarian from covering a wide range of cases, and none of them has to do with makeup.

 Bringing the podcast over from her YouTube series, Sarian has had a lot of success with her natural flair for storytelling.
 Episodes come out weekly.